ADHD Social Skills To Help Your Child In School

 • Combined: Symptoms involve inattention, hyperactivity, and impulsivity

-As with many disorders involving the brain, ADHD symptoms can present differently for each person, particularly within the individual subtype.
-Researchers at John Hopkins Medicine said ADHD hyperactivity symptoms are nearly always displayed by age seven and often much younger.
-However, other symptoms, such as trouble focusing, may not be evident until they are old enough for school.
+As with many disorders involving the brain, ADHD symptoms and social functioning can present differently for each person, particularly within the individual subtype.
+Researchers at Johns Hopkins Medicine said ADHD hyperactivity symptoms are nearly always displayed by age seven and often much younger.
+However, other ADHD symptoms, such as trouble focusing, may not be evident until they are old enough for school.

 Children with ADHD often demonstrate impulsive behavior, are excessively talkative, and have trouble sitting still or being quiet if they’re hyperactive or inattentive and “in their own world” if they aren’t.
-Naturally, easily distractable, defiant, and conflict-seeking behaviors can create various problems in the school environment.
+These symptoms can cause some challenges in social interactions.
+Conflict-seeking behaviors common to the ADHD experience can create various challenges and make keeping friends difficult in different social situations, such as school.

 Common ADHD behavior triggers include